 - Because honey is both sweeter and heavier than sugar, less honey is needed to obtain the same sweet result.
 Generally 1/2–3/4 cup of honey should be used in place of each cup of sugar.
 Start with less, and add more as necessary.
 (Note that most experts agree that up to 1 cup of sugar can be substituted on a 1:1 ratio.)

-4. Honey causes baked goods to brown quicker than those baked with sugar, so reduce your oven temp by 25 degrees F and don’t veer too far from watching over the oven!
+4. Honey causes baked goods to brown quicker than those baked with sugar, so ensure you reduce your oven temp by 25 degrees F. Don’t veer too far from watching over the oven!

-5. Because honey is a bit acidic, you should add 1/2 tsp baking soda per each cup of honey to ensure the batter will rise.
+5. Finally, since honey is a bit acidic, you should add 1/2 tsp baking soda per each cup of honey to make sure the batter will rise.

 Though it takes a bit of thought to substitute honey for sugar in your baked goods, I promise the end result is worth it!